MisarMisar Docs

 Using the URL in an email

-After uploading, reference the URL in your email HTML as a download link or inline image.
+After uploading, reference a returned URL in your email HTML as a download link or inline image.

 As a download link